Legalizing and verifying foreign documents

 The municipality sometimes asks you to show original documents.
 For example:

-• if you want to register
+• if you wish to register

-• acknowledge a child or
+• want to acknowledge a child or

 • report your marriage or divorce

-The Netherlands DOES have a treaty with the country of your document:
+The Netherlands does have a treaty with the country of your document:

-The Netherlands does NOT have a treaty with the country of your document:
+The Netherlands does not have a treaty with the country of your document:

-Which documents can I have legalized?
+What documents can I have legalized?

 • will;